-The setting of remuneration takes market practice, competitiveness, risks, the long-term objectives of the company and its stakeholders, and the continuously changing regulations into account.
+The setting of remuneration takes account of market practice, competitiveness, risks, the long-term objectives of the company and its stakeholders and continuously changing regulations.

-An employee's total compensation consists of two elements: fixed remuneration and variable remuneration, for which a maximum ratio is set.
+An employee's total remuneration consists of two components, i.e. fixed remuneration and variable remuneration, for which a maximum ratio is set.